 Sometimes little things make big differences, especially when those little things happen when you’re young.
-The main reason I live on Manitoulin Island, Canada, work with wood, stone and soil, and love my rural life is because of great childhood experiences I had at our lakeside family cottage near Pointe-au-Baril, Ontario, Canada, 3 hours drive from the city home where I grew up.
-I remember the moment when I was 12 years old, as the waning days of summer brought their usual back-to-school anxiety, that I wondered how I could live near water, trees, big skies and generous soil full-time.
+I grew up in suburbia most of the time, and the main reason I live on Manitoulin Island, Canada, work with wood, stone and soil, and love my rural life is because of great childhood experiences I had at our lakeside family cottage.
+It was an old log building on the shores of Georgian Bay, Ontario, Canada, 3 hours drive from the city home where I grew up.
+Georgian Bay is one part of the Great Lakes that Canada and the US share, and when early explorers saw these waters they called them the “sweet water sea” because they were so big yet not salty.
+I remember the moment when I was 12 years old, as the waning days of summer brought their usual back-to-school anxiety, I wondered how I could live near water, trees, big skies and generous soil full-time.
 My life ever since has been a quest to find and live that life.
 In the photo above I’m 7 years old, doing what I did most summers growing up at the cottage.
+I’m so thankful for these times.

 But the big choices I made to follow my dreams of rural living, beginning in 1985, meant that the cottage — a very humble family heirloom since 1926 — stopped being part of my life.
-That said, it’s still very much part of who I am, and that’s the problem.
+I got busy building another version of the place where my young heart had found another happy place, more suited to full-time living.
+That said, the cottage is still very much part of who I am, and that’s something of a blessing and a burden.

-The summers I spent in Pointe-au-Baril as a boy led me to a wonderful relationship with my grandfather, to an appreciation of nature, a love of the smell of white pine trees, early experiences learning the joys of manual labour, and the urge to make a living for myself where pavement is a rare thing.
+The summers I spent at the lake as a boy led me to a wonderful relationship with my grandfather, to an appreciation of nature, a love of the smell of white pine trees, early experiences learning the joys of manual labour, and the urge to make a living for myself where pavement is a rare thing.
 And in a strange way, the cottage also led me away from itself.
 It’s kind of like a parent that way.
 Good parents work themselves out of a job.
-And in the case of the cottage, there’s someone that came before me, and that someone has an unusual history.
+And in the case of the cottage, there was someone that came before me, and that someone has an unusual history.

 The Roots of Personal History

-Our Pointe-au-Baril cottage gave me the temperament to live a rural life on Manitoulin Island — a more practical place than the cottage to raise kids in the countryside and to live year-round and to grow things.
+My cottage experiences gave me the temperament to live a rural life on Manitoulin Island — a more practical place than the cottage to raise kids in the countryside and to live year-round, and to grow things on fields.
 So I got everything that I needed from cottage life here on Manitoulin and more.
 That’s why the practical side of my brain eventually had to admit that there was no need to drive 5 hours to swim and fish when I could enjoy the same thing 10 minutes walk from my house.
-Logical, yes, but my heart still isn’t completely convinced that my family and I did the right thing in selling.
+Logical, yes, but my heart still isn’t completely convinced that my family and I did the right thing in selling the cottage.

-In many ways my heart still sits inside a boy casting for sunfish on the shores of Pointe-au-Baril, though it’s been a couple of decades since I’ve seen the place.
+In many ways my heart still sits inside a boy casting for sunfish on the shores of Georgian Bay, though it’s been almost three decades since I’ve seen the place.
 No matter how hard you try to think of properties as investments, objects of prestige, or just plain shelter, doesn’t the emotional side eventually worm its way in?
 Homes and cottages are places where attachments grow and persist, often way beyond what makes sense.
 At least that’s the way with me.

 Cottages Live Forever, But Not So Little Boys